From $72K to $118K in 4 Weeks: The Forecast System That Prevented Cash Chaos

 Pipeline: Strong with larger opportunities

-But larger deals meant longer sales cycles. $8K deals closed in 2-3 weeks. $20K deals took 6-8 weeks.
-Multiple decision makers.
-More back-and-forth.
-Longer payment terms.
+But larger deals meant longer sales cycles. $8K deals closed in 2–3 weeks, while $20K deals took 6–8 weeks.
+Multiple decision makers, more back‑and‑forth, and longer payment terms stretched the timeline further.

 The timing math: